rogerfarrell/Notes/Deriving-recursive-expressions.md

 sumTo n = n + sumTo (n - 1)
 ```

 The recurrence relation is the recursive part of a recursive solution.
 To find the recursive relation for a give problem, assume your function already has a correct implementation.
-Using your imaginarily implemented function, solve the simplest subproblem.
+Using your imaginarily implemented function, solve the simplest sub problem.
 This is a problem which is only one step from your desired result.
 For a `sumTo` function which adds numbers from `1` to `n`, this is `sumTo (n - 1)`.

-Once we have expressed the subproblem, we can express the complete problem by adding the final step.
+Once we have expressed the sub problem, we can express the complete problem by adding the final step.
 In this case, we add `n` to `sumTo (n - 1)`

 ## Finding the base cases